NiaDavis/CP_FlashcardApp_L2/README.md

-## Lab 3
+## LAB 3

 ### App Description
- Completed all of the required steps for the third lab.
+ Completed all of the required steps for the third (3rd) lab.

 ### App Walk-though
 ![ezgif com-video-to-giflab3](https://user-images.githubusercontent.com/14878818/77132813-18339280-6a37-11ea-8813-dee78135924d.gif)